Tags: BBQ pork buns, Char Siu Bao, Char Siu Pork, Dough, Green Onions, Hoisin Sauce, Pork, Roast Pork, Soy Sauce

 3 tablespoons Olive oil or other neutral vegetable oil (use more as needed)

 12 flour tortillas from recipe above

-4 ounces grated Monterey OR Peppe Jack Cheese
+4 ounces grated Monterey or Pepper Jack Cheese, grated

 1. Heat a grill or grill pan to medium high or build a medium-hot charcoal Coat the chicken with olive oil and season well with salt and pepper.
 Preheat oven to 450 degrees.

 2. Grill the chicken until just cooked through, 4-5 minutes a side for boneless chicken breasts.

 3. Cool and then slice into thin strips or shred.